C5T/Current/stream/design-doc.md

 (`TODO(dkorolev): Security and authentication.`)

-The recommended usecase of Sherlock is to replicate each data stream locally before working with it.
+The recommended usecase of Stream is to replicate each data stream locally before working with it.
 This ensures that between re-runs of the binary, only the newly added entries are read by the master transferred over the network

 ## HEAD Pointer